meilisearch/meilisearch-aws/README.md

 ---------

 ⚠️ **Please note that this repository is no longer being maintained and has been deprecated.
-We have created this new repository [cloud-providers](https://github.com/meilisearch/cloud-providers) instead.**
+AWS is still a provider we maintain integration with, and this is the new repository [cloud-providers](https://github.com/meilisearch/cloud-providers).**

 ---------